mmed-hajnasr/MmedOs/README.md

 - The MmedOs folder (this repo) is expected to be in your home directory.
 - Must have installed using GPT & UEFI.
 Systemd-boot is what is supported, for GRUB you will have to brave the internet for a how-to. ☺️

-#### 🖥️ Multi Host & User Configuration

-- You can now define separate settings for different host machines and users!
-- Easily specify extra packages for your users in the users.nix file.
-- Easy to understand file structure and simple, but encompassing, configuratiion.

 <div align="center">

 </div>

-#### 🙋 Having Issues / Questions?

-- Please feel free to raise an issue on the repo, please label a feature request with the title beginning with [feature request], thank you!
-- Contact me on [Discord]() as well, for a potentially faster response.

 ### ⬇️ Install